Community Herbalist Program ~ Intermediate Herbal Training

 Sunday – What the Medicine Men Knew.
 Review of tongue assessment – practice with classmates.
 Tea tasting, case study or plant walk.
 Discussion of homework assigned in April.

-Saturday and Sunday – The Thyroid: function, hormones produced, disorders, herbs and nutritional approaches, lifestyle support.
+Saturday and Sunday – The Krebs cycle and how we make energy.
+Mitochondria.
+The Thyroid: function, hormones produced, disorders, herbs and nutritional approaches, lifestyle support.
 The Parathyroid – function, hormones produced, disorders, herbs and nutrients, lifestyle support.
-First aid and trauma remedies.
-10 excellent herbs.
-Discussion of homework assigned in May.

 Saturday and Sunday – Adrenal glands: function, hormones produced, disorders, herbs and nutrients, lifestyle support.
 Sympathetic and parasympathetic nervous systems.